Toy Safety Regulations in Singapore

 But as end consumers, we only get to see the product itself and have no access to how they were manufactured and what materials were used during its production.

-This is where Singapore safety regulations come in.
+This is where Singapore safety regulations come in to ensure product safety.

 What’s the importance of having a toy safety regulation?